xixumei1226/dual-sourcing-rl/README.md

           'h': 1, 'b': 19, 'starting_state': [0]*7, 'max_order': 20, 'max_inventory': 1000}
 env = gym.make('DualSourcing-v0', config=CONFIG)
 ```
 to create a dual-sourcing environment.
 Specify the configuration by the parameter `config`.
-Here `Lr, Le, cr, ce, lambda, h, b`
+The parameters `Lr, Le, cr, ce, lambda, h, b`
 are consistent with Problem Setup.
 A state is represented by a numpy array of dimension `Lr+Le+1`.
 The parameter `starting_state` is the initial state of the dual-sourcing inventory system, `max_order` is the maximum number of products that can be ordered from each supplier, and `max_inventory` is the maximum number of products that can be held in stock.
 Correspondingly, `-max_inventory` is the maximum number of backorders that can be taken.
 The environment keeps the on-hand inventory `I` within the range by the running
 ```
 I = max(-max_inventory, min(I, max_inventory))